-Menopause is the natural phase in a woman’s life when her normal menstrual cycle ceases and hormone levels change.
+Menopause is a natural phase in a woman’s life when her normal menstrual cycle ceases, and hormone levels change.
 Dr. Turner has an array of naturopathic tools that support a graceful transition into and through menopause.
-Understanding the terminology is important; not only for diagnostic purposes but also so that the individualized treatment approach can be determined.
+Understanding the terminology is important, not only for diagnostic purposes but also so that an individualized treatment approach can be determined.

 The Phases of Menopause

-Although menopause is typically defined as “12 months after the last menstrual period,” the phases can be confusing.
-This is because there are a lot of overlaps in the process.
-It’s really more like a transition which takes a woman through several phases.
+Although menopause is typically defined as “12 months after the last menstrual period,” the phases can be confusing as there are a lot of overlaps in the process.
+It’s more like a transition that takes a woman through several phases.
 Naturopathic medicine shines when it comes to treating each of the phases of this transition.

 The Symptoms of the Menopausal Transition

-The symptoms associated with menopause can vary greatly since there are numerous hormonal changes that take place.
-Estrogen and testosterone significantly decrease but more importantly progesterone plummets; you are left with a relatively estrogen dominant state.
+The symptoms associated with menopause can vary significantly since numerous hormonal changes take place.
+Estrogen and testosterone significantly decrease, but more importantly, progesterone plummets.
+You are left in a relatively estrogen-dominant state.
 The symptoms include but are not limited to:

 Weak Body Systems Associated With Symptomatic Menopausal Transitions

 Naturopathic Treatments for Menopause

-Treatments options can range from treating healthy gut function to supporting optimal liver metabolism, to replacing deficient hormones with Hormone Replacement Therapy.
-Depending on the individual’s personal and family history the treatment approaches can vary.
-When indicated, Dr. Turner will supplement the deficient hormone levels with low doses of Bio-Identical Hormone Replacement; but usually, there are a number of treatment approaches that succeed before Hormone Replacement Therapy is necessary.
+Treatment options can range from treating healthy gut function to supporting optimal liver metabolism to replacing deficient hormones with Hormone Replacement Therapy.
+Depending on the individual’s personal and family history, the treatment approaches can vary.
+When indicated, Dr. Turner will supplement the deficient hormone levels with low doses of Bioidentical Hormone Replacement.
+But usually there are a number of treatment approaches that succeed before Hormone Replacement Therapy is necessary.